A Guide to Designing a Website

 As clear as possible, stipulate your reasons for having a website.
 Designers and developers are able to do almost anything and more with technology today, but obviously still can’t read minds…

-These are the obvious reasons for having a website:
+Obvious reasons for having a website

 - To interest customers and gain their confidence in your brand, products and/or services on both a local and international platform;